Vic53135/VP-Final-Project/README.md

 - **DCAE (Baseline)**
   The original Deep Contextual Autoencoder for learned image compression, used as the baseline for comparison.

-- **MethodA (Spatial Context)**
+- **MethodA (Channel Context)**
-  Extends the entropy model by improving spatial context modeling to better capture local spatial dependencies in latent representations.
+  Extends the entropy model by improving channel context modeling to better capture global spatial dependencies in latent representations.

 - **MethodB (Spatial + Channel Context)**
   Builds upon MethodA by explicitly modeling inter-slice channel dependencies using RWKV-based linear attention, enabling efficient long-range dependency modeling with linear complexity.